News

 GP Registration

-GP Registration is mandatory for all GPs, including those in training as GP registrars and locums.
+GP Registration is mandatory for all GPS, including those in training as GP registrars and locums.

 This registration type is tailored for those aiming for roles specific to general practice within the UK healthcare system.

-To put short, the GMC offers various registration types to accommodate individuals at different stages of their medical careers.
+The GMC offers various registration types to accommodate individuals at different stages of their medical careers.

 The key is to carefully assess one's eligibility and professional goals to ensure the appropriate type of registration is pursued.